Asking the right question — and paying close attention to the answer — can be key to your success.

 Whether you’re selling a multimillion dollar advertising idea or applying for a job, the strategy is the same — make sure you give your audience what they want.
 In the pilot episode of AMC’s “The Pitch” this week, two advertising agencies — The Ad Store from New York City, and SK+G from Las Vegas — sparred over a major account with Waste Management.

 After a week of preparation, which started with a briefing about what the company was looking for in the ad campaign, SK+G landed the account because of one principle.
-Simply put: They were better listeners.
+Simply put: They had better listening skills.

 Waste Management executives wanted to rebrand their company from a tradition garbage-hauling and recycling service to an innovative producer of biofuels.
 Both agencies nailed this aspect of the mission.
 The second part proved to be more critical — make it a modern and edgy campaign utilizing social media with a strong interactive component.